nmaguiar/openaf-docs/docs/reference/scope.md

    Each function should return the corresponding current value (optionally it can be a number directly);
    Optionally each color should use any combinations similar to ansiColor (check 'help ansiColor');
    Optionally each legend, if used, will be included in a bottom legend;

+   If function "-min" it will overwrite the aMin
+   If function "-max" it will overwrite the aMax

 ````